sebbekarlsson/calledio/README.md

 ## Where are all messages stored?
-> all messages are stored in `$HOME/.calledio/`,
+> You specify in the `config.json` where to store messages / channels.
 > if you have sent a message to the channel `general` for example,
-> then those messages will be stored in `$HOME/.calledio/general.log`
+> then those messages will be stored in `$directory/general.log`

 > To view your messages _live_, you could do:

-    tail -f ~/.calledio/general.log
+    tail -f $directory/general.log